-With the cellular technology market poised for a great growth trajectory over the next decade, Bengaluru based Mymo Wireless is gearing up to build 5G silicon chipsets and 5G base stations (gNodeB) with its own 5G IP, which would also make it India’s first “Made in India” 5G end-to-end solution with 5G gNodeBs and 5G silicon chip.
+With the cellular technology market poised for a great growth trajectory over the next decade, Bengaluru based Mymo Wireless is gearing up to build 5G silicon chipsets and 5G base stations (gNodeB) with its own 5G IP, which would also make it India’s first “Made in India” 5G end-to-end solution.

-Cellular technology has revolutionized connectivity, and Mymo Wireless is meeting the next-gen cellular wireless technology needs with a unique focus on developing indigenous IP (Intellectual Property).
-This 4G and 5G LTE technology provider haslicensed technology to global silicon vendors in US and India for various market segments, from high speed Cat-4 UE modem to ultra-low power Cat-NB and CAT-M reference modem.
+Cellular technology has revolutionised connectivity, and Mymo Wireless is meeting the next-gen cellular wireless technology needs with a unique focus on developing indigenous IP (Intellectual Property).
+This 4G and 5G LTE technology provider has licensed technology to global silicon vendors in the US and India for various market segments, from high speed Cat-4 UE modem to ultra-low power Cat-NB and CAT-M reference modem.
 It now aspires to make silicon chips and gNodeBs.

 He rues that the investment ecosystem in India is solely focused on e-commerce, failing to grasp the importance of helping companies like his that operate in the semiconductor market like Mymo.
 “Can we advance in technology without semiconductors?”, demands Babu, pointing out the security problems that India could face if it continues to depend on foreign technology for cellular chipsets and telecom products from other countries, especially for its defense requirements.
 He hopes that the Indian Government takes necessary steps to prevent risks to national security posed by such imports.
 His passionate appeal to investors and VCs is, “Diversify your portfolio, take risks, invest in products”.
 While hoping for support from the investor ecosystem, Babu is “confident that we will leave a mark in history – from IP to establishing ourselves as a global player in IP, chipsets and products.”